 - Excessive Vocalization

 - Hypervigilance or Hyperresponsiveness to Stimulus

 Cat anxiety may originate from upbringing, changes in the environment, separation from owner, the addition of new pets, visitors, or be genetic in origin.
 Especially with all of the triggers that the cat just experienced over the holidays (guests, parties, different schedules, etc.), you will want to keep a close eye on their behavior and if anxiety continues.
 Or perhaps you were one of the pet owners that got a new pet addition to the family over the holiday season (if so, you may not have read our blog) – if this is the case, your cat could be experiencing some of the above symptoms or could begin too soon.

 If or when you notice these cat anxiety behaviors, you have several options: veterinary pharmaceuticals, other means of behavior modification, and now, the natural support provided by hemp and L-theanine for calm mental health.

-Hemp Extract and L-Theanine Provides Nutritional Support for Mental Health and a Calmer Cat Hemp Extract – these natural molecules found in Hemp Extract have been shown to act through one or more of the Endocannabinoid System and the Serotonin System to restore mood balance and promote a calm demeanor.
+Hemp Protein Powder and L-Theanine Provides Nutritional Support for Mental Health and a Calmer Cat Hemp Extract – these natural molecules found in Hemp have been shown to act through one or more of the Endocannabinoid System and the Serotonin System to restore mood balance and promote a calm demeanor.
 These studies have significantly reduced anxiety in mouse, rat, and human model systems for generalized and stress-induced anxiety, compulsive behavior, and conditioned fear models.